-The Office of Inspector General (OIG) is the Federal office, falling under the Department of Health and Human Services, tasked with identifying and eliminating Fraud, Waste, and Abuse (FWA).
+The Office of the Inspector General (OIG) is the Federal office, falling under the Department of Health and Human Services, tasked with identifying and eliminating Fraud, Waste, and Abuse (FWA).
 Most of us are familiar with the concept of Fraud Waste and Abuse and have taken the training numerous times that in the past was required.
 If we are responsible for credentialing our pharmacies we have attested to that training requirement.

 In order to carry out their mission, OIG is also given the authority to "exclude from participation in Medicare, Medicaid, and other Federal health programs persons that have engaged in fraud or abuse and to impose Civil Monetary Penalties (CMPs) for certain misconduct related to Federal health care programs."

-Exclusion means that the individual cannot bill Medicare, Medicaid, or any other Federal program....
+An excluded provider cannot bill Medicare, Medicaid, or any other Federal program....

 1) For their services, or

 2) At the medical direction or upon a prescription of an excluded person.

 Pharmacy technicians (who cannot assist in the filling of prescriptions)

 Cashiers that might ring the customers up

 Providers that write prescriptions ultimately filled at the pharmacy.

 It's important to note that a health care provider isn't necessarily permanently excluded.
 It depends on each case.
 So there are providers out there who have passed their exclusion period and are able to bill for services again.